I Love Being Alone [10 Benefits That Will Turn Your Frown Upside Down]

 Comfortable in Your Own Skin Pin

 Most of us associate alone time with something bad.
-Best case scenario, loners like me are characterized as introverts; worst-case scenario, we are perceived as anti-social weirdos.
+In the best-case scenario, loners like me are characterized as introverts; worst-case scenario, we are perceived as anti-social weirdos.

 2. You Write Your Own Daily/Weekend Plan